-Where $E{combustion}$ is the sum of emissions of carbon dioxide, methane and nitrous oxide (as applicable), released from the combustion of fuel type (i) within the module measured in CO2 eq.
+Where E{combustion} is the sum of emissions of carbon dioxide, methane and nitrous oxide (as applicable), released from the combustion of fuel type (i) within the module measured and converted in CO2e.
 This covers combustion of solid, liquid, and gaseous fuels calculated using a variety of methods.

-6.3.3.1.
-Fugitive emissions
+6.3.3.2 Fugitive Emissions